andrewleggett/POC-Sectioner/readme.txt

 To install:
+(if you want a shortcuts and an uninstall option)
 1) Download the installer from https://github.com/andrewleggett/POC-Sectioner-Py/releases
 2) Run the installer to install the program.
 3) Run the program.
+(if you want the simple method)
+1) Download the exe from https://github.com/andrewleggett/POC-Sectioner-Py/releases
+2) Run the program.

+NB: Windows will almost certainly give you a warning when you try to run the program.
+This is happening because I haven't bought a software signing certificate from a certificate authority.
+It's ~$200/yr.
+To solve:
+1) Click "More info"
+2) Click "Run Anyway"

 To use:
 1) Get the Section ID of the section you want to enroll students in.